Deploy Office 365 Groups Dynamics 365 (online)

 Configure Office 365 Groups

 Once you provision Office 365 Groups, you can enable them for any entity.
 Security group membership is associated with the entity.
-You configure Office 365 Groups in Customer Engagement apps.
+You configure Office 365 Groups in model-driven apps in Dynamics 365.

 On the Office 365 Groups Settings page, click Add entity and choose an entity from the drop-down list.
 Repeat this step for each entity you want to enable, including custom entities.